Sewage Treatment Solutions

 Also included is a brief introduction to the 2020 changes to septic tank regulations in England and Wales.

 Finally, we’re also introducing a new certified CPD training course for civil and building engineers, architects, specifiers, consultants, installers and builders.

 New 2020 Septic Tank Regulations

-Sewage treatment legislation for both England and Wales is set to change as of January 1, 2020.
+Sewage treatment legislation for both England and Wales changed back on January 1, 2020.
 Among those changes, it includes acts on septic tanks that discharge to surface water.
 They will require either an upgrade or a replacement with a sewage treatment plant.
 In fact, you will no longer be able to discharge the effluent directly to a watercourse.
 In the past, you could discharge sewage in two ways:

 - Drainage field